The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/3-git-pulling-merging.md

 ![](./img/git-github-workflow.png)

-By storing repositories remotely on GitHub, any number of developers can have access to a single repository, and this push and pull mechanism is essential for collaboration.
+By storing repositories remotely on GitHub, any number of developers can have access to a single repository.
+This push and pull mechanism is essential for collaboration.

-### Creating a Merge Conflict
+### Adding a Collaborator

 So far only one developer was making changes, while the other developer simply "pulled down" those changes.
 But what if both developers want to work simultaneously?

 Before moving on, the owner of the shared repo should add their partner as a collaborator:
 1. Go into the settings of the repo, go to Collaborators, and add their partner as a collaborator using their GitHub username.

+![add collaborators on GitHub(./img/add-collaborators.png)

+### Creating a Merge Conflict

 For this next part, it is going to be a race, so get your typing fingers ready!